 The idle circuit, sometimes called the pilot circuit, controls the mixture of fuel and air at low throttle speeds.
 There are not many components involved, read on to see how they work together to ensure the engine ticks over smoothly at low revs.

-The pilot jet in the Keihin PB25A carburettor used on the Honda C90 z2 is marked with its size (#38) and is combined with an emulsion tube as a single part and is an interference fit (a screw fit was used on later versions of the carburettor).
-The orifice in the pilot jet is tiny and may well need to be cleaned if the bike has been standing for a long time, and despite the fact that it seems Honda did not intend for it to be removed or replaced, In practice you can remove them by gently twisting and pulling them out, taking care to minimise the damage in the process.
+The pilot jet in the Keihin PB25A carburettor used on the Honda C90 z2 is marked with its size (#38) and is combined with an emulsion tube as a single part.
+The orifice in the pilot jet is tiny and may well need to be cleaned if the bike has been standing for a long time.
+The jet is an interference fit into the carburettor body (a screw fit was used on later versions of the carburettor) and – despite the fact that it seems Honda did not intend for it to be removed or replaced – In practice you can remove it by gently twisting and pulling until it comes free, taking care to minimise the damage in the process.